 This is to say that, even when things aren’t going smoothly, each person should assume that their “challenger” is coming from a good place and is trying to act in the best interest of the team.
 Each team member should also try to analyze their reason for inciting potential conflict from the other person's point of view.

 Interpersonal pain points are all kinds of awkward but they are not the norm.
 That comes next, if teams are able to communicate productively and find a way to work together.

 Stage 3: Norming Out The Kinks

 For leaders looking to lay out the groundwork for this dream team scenario, promoting positive emotional intelligence among their reports is a great first step.
-In one analysis, three team attributes in particular lead to healthy interpersonal EQ in a team: Trust, group identity, and a sense of group efficacy.
+In one analysis of the Tuckman process, three team attributes in particular lead to healthy interpersonal EQ in a team: Trust, group identity, and a sense of group efficacy.
 Normalizing this team trifecta is not only possible, there’s a handy chart to follow below.

-Attributes like trust, understanding, and support are also built by the little, everyday things that make a group of people into a team.
+Attributes like trust, understanding, and support are also built by the little, everyday things that make a group of people into a successful team formation.
 Make time for watercooler chat in a way that works for everyone, so there are group topics that everyone can laugh over.